 Take full responsibility for your life!

-Go create your dream life and ultimately become the man who you want to be.
+Go create your dream life and ultimately become the person you’ve always want to be.